 - The site’s navigation is a little clunky compared to Adobe of iStock

-Video producers might also appreciate shopping for professionally-products stock music tracks to go along with their footage, increasing efficiency, and convenience while speeding up the overall process significantly.
-We also have to give them props for a beautifully-constructed website that a sheer delight to navigate; it is a clear indicator of the brand of thoughtful design that Pond5 has become known for.
+Video producers might also appreciate shopping for professionally-products stock music tracks to go along with their footage, increasing efficiency and convenience while speeding up the overall process significantly.
+We also have to give them props for a beautifully-constructed website that is a sheer delight to navigate; it is a clear indicator of the brand of thoughtful design that Pond5 has become known for.

 Pond5 offers various buying options.
 You can simply buy videos a la carte starting at $25 per download, or go for a membership subscription that, billed monthly or annually, gives you much better rates, as low as $8.30 a clip.

 - One of the largest selections of HD stock footage

 - Their webpage design puts other microstock sites to shame

 - Licensing terms are worded for professionals and as such are a bit more complicated/dense than those of other companies

 Artgrid is a young service launched in 2019 by the same team behind the stock music brand Artlist.
 What sets them apart in stock footage is they offer content from top cinematographers, with a strong focus on storytelling and both artistic and technical quality.
 The result is a high-end library packed with videos in HD and 4K, all royalty-free and ready to be part of your productions.